openvinotoolkit/openvino/tests/e2e_oss/README.md

           references, etc.
     2. If test you want to add is test for model from tf hub repo:
         * just add new line in tests/e2e_oss/pipelines/production/tf_hub/nightly.yml file.
-        * It have to contain at least two params: model name and model link
+        * It should contain at least two params: model name and model link
     3. Otherwise:
         * Create separate top-level folder: i.e. `e2e_oss/custom_pipelines`
         * Create new tests there (similarly to `pipelines/` tests)